-- C.8.1 Responsibilities of the Chief Constable - C.8.2 To maintain an asset register for all fixed assets with a value in excess of the limits shown in Section G, in a form approved by the TreasurerHead of Finance.
-Assets are to be recorded when they are acquired by the Fforce or the PFCC.
+i) To maintain an asset register for all fixed assets with a value in excess of the limits shown in Section G, in a form approved by the PFCC's Chief Finance Officer.
+Assets are to be recorded when they are acquired by the force or the PFCC.
 Assets shall remain on the asset register until disposal.
-Assets are to be valued in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and the requirements specified by the TreasurerHead of Finance.
+Assets are to be valued in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom and the requirements specified by the PFCC's Chief Finance Officer.